 Jebel Shayib: Roof of Egypt

 Jebel Shayib el Banat is the highest peak in mainland Egypt.
 Only the summits of the Sinai tower higher.
-Its rugged peak rises 2187m, gazing over Egypt's Eastern Desert to the tabelands of the Nile Valley and across the Red Sea to the Sinai and Arabia.
-Jebel Shayib should be one of Egypt's most iconic mountains, but it is little-known and seldom climbed today.
+Its rugged peak rises 2187m, gazing out over Egypt's Eastern Desert to the tabelands of the Nile Valley and across the Red Sea to the faraway summits of the Sinai and Arabia.
+Jebel Shayib deserves to be a more visible place in Egypt's tourism, but it remains little-known and seldom climbed today.
 Jebel Shayib's climbing heyday was in the 1990s - as tourism was beginning to open up in Hurghada - but even then, numbers rarely exceeded dozens in a single year.
-Over the last two decades, the numbers of visitors to the mountain have fallen sharply.
-Only a handful now attempt it in a typical year.
 As much as anything, the biggest challenge for would-be climbers has been getting reliable information and fixing logistics with the Bedouin on the ground.
-Jebel Shayib can be a hub of Hurghada's adventure tourism industry - in the same way Mount Sinai is a hub of mountain tourism in the Sinai - and we hope the Red Sea Mountain Trail encourages more hikers to climb it again.
+Jebel Shayib can be a hub of Hurghada's adventure tourism industry - in the same way Mount Sinai is a hub of mountain tourism in the Sinai's St Katherine - and we hope the Red Sea Mountain Trail will raise a wider awareness about the mountain and encourage more hikers to climb it again.
 Ascending it in a single day is possible, but only for the fittest, most experienced hikers.
-Nowhere on the mountain is easy; there are steep, exposed scrambles, which would have to be negotiated quickly, on the way up and down over a single day.
+Nowhere on Jebel Shayib is easy; there are virtually no paths, except for at the very beginning, on the approach, and it has steep, exposed scrambles, which would have to be negotiated quickly, on the way up and down over a single day.
 A better itinerary would be to take two days, one up, one down, sleeping on top overnight.

 Shayib: what does it mean?